ljunggren/boozang-docs/README.md

 ###### The Javascript action

 Boozang also allows you to execute Javascript directly in the application.
 This can be very useful when trying to do more advanced things that aren't covered by the set of actions Boozang has out of the box.

+###### Syntax highlighting

+In Javascript mode, you'll get syntax highlighting, similar to a desktop IDE.

+###### Debugging Javascript

+to debug Javascript, you can add breakpoint directly in the code.
+This will activate the Chrome browser break-point, and gives you the full capability of the browser debug, such as step forward and inspect data.
+That means that you'll need to open the browser console to make sure to enable this.

 ###### Reference Data